5 Things You Can Do With Your Tax Refund

 As you consider your options, pay attention to any minimum balance or minimum opening deposit requirements and account fees.

-If you are looking for potentially higher returns and have a tolerance for risk, investing your tax refund could be worth a look.
+If you are looking for potentially higher returns and have a tolerance for risk, investing your tax refund could be an option.
 Common types of investments include stocks, bonds, money market mutual funds, and exchange-traded funds (ETFs).

 But remember, investing involves risk.
 There are no guaranteed or predictable returns.
 Potential market volatility means your investments could make money or lose money.
 You could even lose your principal, which is the amount of money you originally invested.